 Air plants just about the coolest and most versatile indoor plants you can adopt.
 The Tillandsia species doesn’t require soil to grow, as they absorb water through their leaves.
 Even more fun?
 There are many different types of air plants!
 They come in a ton of different sizes and shapes, ranging from tiny delicate cones to huge thick tentacles.

-Often when people refer to air plants, they don’t know which variety of Tillandsia they have, despite the fact that different varieties often have different care needs.
+Often when people refer to air plants, they don’t know which type of air plant they have.
+This is crucial info to have, as the different varieties often have different care needs.
 Even in stores it is common to find a display of Tillandsia in varying size, color, and shape with no labels to differentiate them–they are all simply sold under the banner of “assorted air plants.”

 - How to Keep Air Plants Healthy and Alive (They Might Even Bloom!)

-- How to Properly Water Air Plants
+- Learn How to Properly Water Air Plants

 - How to Revive a Sick Air Plant